nicodoggie/bastion-falls/site/content/locations/surrey-on-the-brams.md

 ### Topography

+The topography of Surrey-on-the-Brams and Surrey's Ear are intimately connected.
+It's theorized that they were once a single formation, formed by a now-extinct volcano that is currently the Ear's Peak.
+Eroded by the Brams River, the formation split into two islands by a channel the locals call _the Ear's Canal_.

-The island features a dramatic elevation rise from east to west, culminating in the Crow's Nest plateau at the western end of the teardrop.
+Surrey-on-the-Brams features a dramatic elevation rise from east to west, culminating in the Crow's Nest plateau at the western end of the teardrop.
 This commanding height, rising several hundred feet above the water, dominates both river channels and serves as the site of the Admiralty Quarter, including the notorious Admiralty Prison complex (known colloquially as "The Splits").
 The elevation matches that of the nearby Surrey's Ear, suggesting ancient geological connections.
 The Crow's Nest's steep cliffs on three sides provide natural